sevmorris/macback-m1/README.md

 # macback

-My methods of configuring, deploying and redeploying macOS using a handful or preexisting tools and a couple of my own scripts.
+My methods of configuring, deploying and redeploying macOS using a couple of preexisting tools and a few of my own scripts.

 ## Tasks